PhuongAnh2212/capstone-project/README.md

-# Capstone Project: Synthetic Traffic Data Simulation for Semantic Segmentation
+# Capstone Project: "_Designing a Photorealistic Simulation Platform for Robust Semantic Segmentation in Autonomous Vehicles"_

 ## Overview